sail-sg/envpool/docs/index.rst

 EnvPool is currently hosted on `PyPI <https://pypi.org/project/envpool/>`_.
 It requires Python >= 3.7.

-You can simply install EnvPool with the following command:
+You can install EnvPool with the following command:

 .. code-block:: bash